lharries/whatsapp-mcp/README.md

 #### Media Downloading

 By default, just the metadata of the media is stored in the local database.
 The message will indicate that media was sent.
-To access this media you need to use the download_media tool which takes the `message_id` and `chat_jid` (which are shown when printing messages containing the meda), this downloads the media and then returns the file path which can be then opened or passed to another tool.
+To access this media you need to use the download_media tool which takes the `message_id` and `chat_jid` (which are shown when printing messages containing the media), this downloads the media and then returns the file path which can be then opened or passed to another tool.

 ## Technical Details